 (Conjecture) e 8

-Sometimes, tribal cultures get blamed for the wrongs civilization did.
-For instance, my relatives thought that the Native Americans killed off the Buffaloes.
-They were never told how Native Americans had a special relationship with the bison and other life.
+Sometimes, tribal cultures are blamed for the wrongs that civilization has committed.
+For instance, my relatives thought that the Native Americans killed off the buffalo.
+They were never told about the special relationship Native Americans had with the bison and other life forms.

 “It is the story of all life that is holy and is good to tell, and of us two-leggeds sharing in it with the four-leggeds and the wings of the air and all green things; for these are children of one mother and their father is one Spirit.”
 (Neihardt, 1932 ch.
 1)

 This relationship lasted for thousands of years before Europeans came along and converted the wild grazing land to farmland, causing the bison’s decline (Nies, 1996 ch.
 VII).
 My relatives want to believe that what they do is better than what other people do.
 Perhaps all tribes have people who feel that way.
-The ancient Jews consider themselves the Chosen People, who must obey the laws God gave Moses.
+The ancient Jews considered themselves the Chosen People, who were obligated to obey the laws God gave to Moses.

 When people think of themselves as better than other people, they also like to think of someone else as worse.
 In Jewish holy books, the Canaanites were accused of burning children in sacrifice to Moloch (Leviticus 18:21).
 Archeologists found Canaanite writing at Ugarit (Coogan, 2012), and these show the Canaanites were ordinary people.
 Perhaps the Canaanites never burned children to Moloch, and the Jews were never the Chosen.

 The Babylonians conquered the ancestors of the Jews (2 Kings 25).
 People were taken from their homeland.
 Later, the Persians allowed displaced people to settle in Judea.
-These settlers tried to bring back the laws of Moses (Ezra 3), and they reconstructed what they believed the old ways to be.
+These settlers attempted to revive the laws of Moses (Ezra 3) and reconstruct what they believed to be the old ways.
 Bible passages describe how, before the conquest, the people forgot the deal they had with God and started worshiping idols.

 “So I went in and looked, and I saw portrayed all over the walls all kinds of crawling things and unclean animals and all the idols of Israel.”
 (Ezekiel 8:10)